Avoiding the Frustrated Lumberjack Syndrome

-Stephen Covey, author of THE 7 HABITS OF HIGHLY EFFECTIVE PEOPLE, uses a version of an old folktale to demonstrate the importance renewal in Habit 7: Sharpen the Saw (R):
+Stephen Covey, author of THE 7 HABITS OF HIGHLY EFFECTIVE PEOPLE, uses a version of an old folktale to demonstrate the importance of renewal in Habit 7: Sharpen the Saw (R):

 The story illustrates how ineffective our lives become when we don’t allow time for renewal and regeneration.
 Covey discusses renewal in four domains: Physical, Social/Emotional, Mental, and Spiritual.
 He proposes we keep each of them sharpened and in balance.